Filter

 Description

-Unit Filter is a filter for complex radio frequency (RF) broadband signals.
-You can use the Butterworth, Chebyshev, or inverse Chebyshev methods to design the filter.
-You can also model the filter in the time or frequency domain and plot its characteristics.
+Block Filter It is a filter of complex radio frequency (RF) broadband signals.
+To design a filter, you can use the Butterworth, Chebyshev methods, or the Chebyshev inverse method.
+You can also simulate a filter in the time or frequency domain and plot its characteristics.

 Ports